textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Option strings

 Options strings can be thought of as two types: select box options and radio button choices.
 The latter is not really an option, technically speaking, but a label.
-Regardless, we distinguish them the same way because it probably better fits a users mental model that these are choices to make for a given setting.
+Regardless, we distinguish them the same way because it probably fits a users mental model better: that these are choices to make for a given setting.
 The treatment to use, picked up by screen-readers, is single quotation marks, for example:

-If you want URL titles to be hyphenated, select ‘Hyphenated (title-like-this)’ from the drop-down options for the **Permalink title URL pattern** preference in the Publish section of the Preferences panel.
+If you want URL titles to be hyphenated, select ‘Hyphenated (title-like-this)’ from the select-box options for the preference, **Permalink title URL pattern**, in the Publish section of the Preferences panel.
 {: .example-text}

-Again, this example uses other string types and lots of context for demonstration, but in actual documentation, when writing instructions for a given page, some of the context will already be clear and not needing to be spelled out so exhaustively.
+Again, this exaggerated example uses other string types and lots of context for demonstration.
+In actual documentation, much of the context will be clear, thus the exhausting specificity won’t be necessary.
 Ensure that it is clear, but only as much as needed.

 ### Template name strings

-Template names are the names of Textpattern's default and custom presentation templates created and accessed via their respective Presentation panels.
-The names, notably the core names, are not capitalized, and compound names are separated by underscores.
-This makes it difficult to discern these strings, especially the single-word names, from regular text without additional formatting.
+Template names are the names of Textpattern's default and custom presentation templates created and accessed via their respective panels under the Presentation section.
+The names, notably those provided in an out-of-box installation, are not capitalized, and compound names are separated by underscores.
+This makes it difficult to discern these strings, especially the single-word names, from regular text without additional formatting, described in the next two sections.
 But do not confuse these strings with other strings by using the wrong formatting.

-#### General use
+#### General template name use

-The formatting to use, preferably, is <i>**italic-strong**</i> (i.e. `<i>**italic-strong**</i>`), but ***emphasis-strong***  (i.e. `***emphasis-strong***`) is acceptable, despite the double emphasis made to screen-readers, since Markdown does not provide for non-emphasized italic formatting and most writers won't bother with the preferable syntax (see [Inline text formatting](#inline-text-formatting) section for more explanation).
+The formatting to use is, preferably, <i>**italic-strong**</i> (`<i>**italic-strong**</i>`) or *<b>emphasis-bold</b>* (`*<b>emphasis-bold</b>*`).
+The `i` or `b` must be added with HTML because Markdown does not provide italic or bold syntax (see [Formatting inline text](#formatting-inline-text)).
+This ensures screen-readers pick up on the name without getting the double emphasized hit that using `***emphasis-strong***` would otherwise give.
+Let your conscience be your guide.

 An example:

 The default page is aptly named <i>**default**</i>.
 {: .example-text}

-Note how the word 'default' is used twice in that sentence, but only one context is correctly a template name.
-The first instance is used as an adjective.
-Ensure to format only the proper nouns in this case; the actual string names.
+Note how the word 'default' is used twice, but only one instance is correctly formatted as a template name.

 Another example: